mav-code/chess-frontend/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is the React frontend of Sandbox Chess.
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses the [react-chess](https://github.com/rexxars/react-chess) board and react-router.
+The backend is [here](https://github.com/mav-code/chess-backend).

+Below is the Create React App command documentation.

-## Available Scripts
+Available Scripts

 In the project directory, you can run: